melodyhway/Analysis-of-Nonprofit-Donations/README.md

 <img width="2554" height="1642" alt="chef gala_may investigation" src="https://github.com/user-attachments/assets/259fcbaa-16ac-4168-9c8d-060137994e70" />

 * In May 2025, Gala gifts totaled $261,510 (19%) of the month's donation amount.
 The remaining 81% of donations came from non-Gala gifts.
-While the Gala drove much of the donation volume at 181 gifts, the donation made  was smaller than the non-gala gifts which explains the difference in donation totals.
+While the Gala drove much of the donation volume at 181 gifts, the average donation amount was smaller than the non-gala gifts explaining the relationship between volume and amount.

 # Donor Insights